JaGeo/LobsterPy/docs/source/commandlineinterface.rst

 ~~~~~~~~~~~~~~~~~~~~~

 You can also customize the style and parameters of the plots generated
-by using optinal tags.
+by using optional tags.
 One can easily get an overview of these using
 either of these commands:

 .. code:: bash